Cruises to Cape Town.

 We had also drunk too much, of course, and been entertained by guest speakers, among them sports presenter Clare Balding and writer Bill Bryson, both very entertaining, especially the former – when she recalled Princess Anne in her “big knickers” rebuking the presenter in the changing rooms after she had dared to beat the royal in a horse race.
 We had tried dance classes, bridge classes, computer classes, treatments in the spa, but hadn’t time for the karaoke, quizzes, croquet, tennis or all of the concerts.
 We watched in wonder at the expert dancing of some passengers (one Japanese couple, whether at the gala balls or other evenings, looked very professional, and she with at least 17 ball gowns).

 We loved the music that accompanied so many occasions, particularly the string quartet, and above all, the harpist, who made afternoon tea lyrical, and we listened as the passengers formed a choir, which rehearsed and rehearsed and gave a wonderful performance just as we rounded The Cape.

 That performance unfortunately competed with the Grand Afternoon Tea in the Britannia Restaurant, transformed with buffet tables set with amazing ice sculptures and endless sandwiches and savouries, cakes and pastries.

-We also took the ship’s tour; seeing backstage in the theatre, the entirely computer driven engine room, the safety and security aspects, the medical centre, where we encountered the ship’s doctor, and finally the bridge and the captain.
-She even let me sit in her chair and fantasise that I could take command.
+We also took the ship’s tour; seeing backstage in the theatre, the entirely computer driven engine room, the safety and security aspects, the medical center, where we encountered the ship’s doctor, and finally the bridge and the captain.
+She even let me sit in her chair and fantasize that I could take command.
 It was only make-believe, of course, but that’s what a Cunard cruise, from the fireworks at Southampton to the docking in sight of Table Mountain, feels like.